-Sakha Republic, lower Kolyma county, Andryushkino and Kolymskoye.
+Sakha (Yakutiya), lower Kolyma county, Andryushkino and Kolymskoye.

 8b (Nearly extinct).

+None known.
 Distinct from Southern Yukaghir (Kolyma) [yux].
-May be distantly related to Altaic or Uralic.

-In Andryushkino there may be a few younger speakers (2007).
+In Andryushkino there may be a few younger speakers (Salminen 2007).
 Home.
 Older adults.
-Neutral or mildly positive attitudes.
-No sense of shared ethnic identity between the two Yukaghir varieties [yux] and [ykg].
-Also use Chukchi [ckt], Russian [rus], or Yakut [sah].
+Mixed attitudes, from neutral to mildly positive.
+No sense of shared ethnic identity between the two Yukaghir varieties, Southern Yukaghir [yux] and Northern Yukaghir [ykg].
+Also use Chukchi [ckt], Russian [rus], Yakut [sah].
 Also use Even [eve], especially reindeer herdsmen and some others.
 Used as L2 by Chukchi [ckt].

-In 19th century their territory shrank due to merging clans, military clashes, assimilation with the Even, and later, collectivization.
+In 19th century their territory shrank due to merging clans, military clashes, assimilation with the Even [eve], and later, collectivization.
 From 1950s–1980s the state sent children to boarding school.
-Ethnic autonym: Odul.
 Christian, traditional religion.